Professor Deirdre Heddon

 Teaching

-I teach across levels and contribute to several courses.
+I teach across all Programme levels, offering courses in my specialist areas and contributing to several team taught courses.
 Teaching has included:

 - Autobiography and Performance (Hons)